phpwun/DesksidePSRoutine/README.md

 # HAPost-Image Powershell Suite

-A post imaging powershell script designed to make the process easier and faster
+A post imaging power-shell script designed to make the process of bringing re-imaged devices online easier and faster.

 ## Table of Contents